admin-ch/PT-System-Documents/overview.md

 SwissCovid provides two mobile applications:

--   [The Android SwissCovid App](https://github.com/DP-3T/dp3t-app-android-ch) Internally, this app uses the [DP3T SDK for Android](https://github.com/DP-3T/dp3t-sdk-android) to handle the low-level interactions with the GAEN API.
+-   [Android SwissCovid App](https://github.com/DP-3T/dp3t-app-android-ch) Internally, this app uses the [DP3T SDK for Android](https://github.com/DP-3T/dp3t-sdk-android) to handle the low-level interactions with the GAEN API.
 -   [iOS SwissCovid App](https://github.com/DP-3T/dp3t-app-ios-ch) Internally, this app uses the [DP3T SDK for iOS](https://github.com/DP-3T/dp3t-sdk-ios) to handle low-level interactions with the GAEN API.

 We refer to the [UI descriptions](https://github.com/DP-3T/dp3t-ux-screenflows-ch) for an overview of the main screens and user-interactions.